-If a conflict arises between a Clinical Payment and Coding Policy (CPCP) and any plan document under which a member is entitled to Covered Services, the plan document will govern.
-If a conflict arises between a CPCP and any provider contract pursuant to which a provider participates in and/or provides Covered Services to eligible member(s) and/or plans, the provider contract will govern.
+If a conflict arises between a Clinical Payment and Coding Policy ("CPCP") and any Plan document, as defined below, under which a member is entitled to Covered Services, the Plan document will govern.
+If a conflict arises between a CPCP and any provider contract pursuant to which a provider participates in and/or provides Covered Services to eligible member(s) and/or Plans, the provider contract will govern.
 "Plan documents" include, but are not limited to, Certificates of Health Care Benefits, benefit booklets, Summary Plan Descriptions and other coverage documents.
-BCBSTX may use reasonable discretion interpreting and applying this policy to services being delivered in a particular case.
-BCBSTX has full and final discretionary authority for their interpretation and application to the extent provided under any applicable documents.
+Each Health Care Service Corporation (HCSC) Blue Cross and Blue Shield Plan ("Plan(s)") may use reasonable discretion interpreting and applying this policy to services being delivered in a particular case.
+The Plans have full and final discretionary authority for their interpretation and application to the extent provided under any applicable Plan documents.

 Providers are responsible for submission of accurate documentation of services performed.
 Providers are expected to submit claims for services rendered using valid code combinations from Health Insurance Portability and Accountability Act (HIPAA) approved code sets.
-Claims should be coded appropriately according to industry-standard coding guidelines including, but not limited to: Uniform Billing (UB) Editor, American Medical Association (AMA), Current Procedural Terminology (CPT®), CPT® Assistant, Healthcare Common Procedure Coding System (HCPCS), ICD-10 CM and PCS, National Drug Codes (NDC), Diagnosis Related Group (DRG) guidelines, Centers for Medicare and Medicaid Services (CMS), National Correct Coding Initiative (NCCI) Policy Manual, CCI table edits and other CMS Guidelines.
+Claims should be coded appropriately according to industry standard coding guidelines including, but not limited to: Uniform Billing (UB) Editor, American Medical Association (AMA), Current Procedural Terminology (CPT®), CPT® Assistant, Healthcare Common Procedure Coding System (HCPCS), ICD-10 CM and PCS, National Drug Codes (NDC), Diagnosis Related Group (DRG) guidelines, Centers for Medicare and Medicaid Services (CMS), National Correct Coding Initiative (NCCI) Policy Manual, CCI table edits and other CMS Guidelines.